Are you scared or excited of forthcoming groundbreaking innovations?

 As we all know, the planet’s own health is declining day by day due to our own activities.

-We all are exposed to more chemical toxins, pollutants, radiation, and infectious diseases more than ever, no matter where we live.
+We all are exposed to more chemical toxins, pollutants, radiation, and infectious diseases more than ever, no matter where we live in the world.

 We think that we know what is good and what is bad for our body.